 During the podcast, I mentally checked off boxes in my head.
 Yes, I’d done that scene.
 Yes I had that convention covered.
-I knew I’d put together a pretty decent high-stakes novel, and I’d raised the stakes progressively.
+I knew I’d put together a pretty decent high-stakes novel, and I’d raised the core stakes progressively.

 As I patted myself on the back, Shawn mentioned a convention of the thriller he called the false ending—a final twist, jacking the stakes up to a whole new level.

 I didn’t have that.

 As I jogged, I wondered how I could work a false ending into my story.
 When I finally envisioned it, I stopped dead in my tracks, stunned that I hadn’t seen it before.
 I knew readers wouldn’t see it coming, either.

 I wrote that epiphany into the final version of my book, and the feedback from readers talking about the jaw-dropping twist at the end has made it worth every ounce of extra work.